Biotechnology Research - MSc - Video

 Scientific Methods and Communication

-This module consists of independent pieces of work designed to develop key skills in the areas of literature searching, poster writing, presentation skills, and the critical analysis of disciplines relevant to biotechnology research.
+This module consists of independent pieces of work designed to develop key skills in the areas of literature searching, poster and grant writing, presentation skills, and the critical analysis of disciplines relevant to biotechnology research.

 This module is designed to facilitate personal development and a deeper understanding of professional practice in the growing and evolving global bio-sector, further developing personal core concepts, skills, and attributes to enhance graduate employability.